Enter your body weight and basic details to estimate your total body water (TBW) amount and volume.

 What factors influence Total Body Water (TBW) percentage?

-Age, gender, body composition, and overall health status significantly influence TBW percentage.
-For instance, infants have a higher TBW percentage than adults, while older individuals typically have a lower TBW percentage due to changes in body composition.
+Age, sex, body composition, and overall health status significantly influence TBW percentage.
+For example, infants typically have a higher TBW percentage than adults, and TBW often decreases with age.
+People with a higher body-fat percentage generally have a lower TBW percentage than those with more lean mass.

 Why is maintaining TBW important?

-Maintaining an optimal TBW is crucial for various physiological processes, including nutrient transport, waste removal, temperature regulation, joint lubrication, and supporting efficient digestion, absorption, and circulation.
-It helps in maintaining hydration status and overall health.
+Maintaining an optimal TBW supports nutrient transport, waste removal, temperature regulation, joint lubrication, and efficient digestion, absorption, and circulation.
+If you have medical conditions that affect fluid balance, discuss hydration and fluid goals with a clinician.

 How can TBW be accurately measured?